microsoft/Olive/_sources/features/passes/pytorch.md.txt

 Please refer to the original paper linked above for more details on the algorithm and performance results for different models, sparsities and datasets.

+This pass only supports Hugging Face transformers PyTorch models.
+Please refer to [SparseGPT](sparsegpt) for more details on the types of transformers models supported.

 **Note:** TensorRT can accelerate inference on 2:4 sparse models as described in [this blog](https://developer.nvidia.com/blog/accelerating-inference-with-sparsity-using-ampere-and-tensorrt/).

 ### Example Configuration